Homepage

 When you hire a car online, you can usually select to pay on the day or pre-pay at the time of booking.
 Choose the latter.
 Not only is it cheaper to lock-in the price early, but it’s also a more secure guarantee that your car will be available to pick up.

-While it’s uncommon, there have been instances of dishonest companies cancelling car hire reservations, leaving customers to pay a higher rate for a new on-the-day booking.
+While it’s uncommon, there have been instances of unscrupulous companies cancelling car hire reservations, leaving customers to pay a higher rate for a new on-the-day booking.

 Sign up and save on your next holiday